StructuralNeurobiologyLab/SyConn/README.md

 Documentation
 -------------
 The documentation for the refactored version is still work-in-progress and can be found [here](docs/doc.md).
-Alternatively see the latest [readthedocs build](https://syconn.readthedocs.io/en/latest/).
+Alternatively and for API docs please refer to the latest [readthedocs build](https://syconn.readthedocs.io/en/latest/).

 For SyConn v1, please refer to the old [documentation](https://structuralneurobiologylab.github.io/SyConn/documentation/).
 We also present more general information about SyConn on our [Website](https://structuralneurobiologylab.github.io/SyConn/).